 References to the name of The Church of Jesus Christ of Latter-day Saints should adhere to the style guilde at https://newsroom.churchofjesuschrist.org/style-guide.

-Submissions are considered by the editor in chief and staff editors.
-If the submission merits further review, it is considered by one or more members of the editorial board, which is composed of scholars from a wide range of disciplines.Together they determine whether the submission merits peer review.
+Submissions are considered by the editor in chief, associate editor, and staff editors, who often involve one or more members of the editorial board, which is composed of leading scholars from a wide range of disciplines.Together they determine whether the submission merits peer review.
 If so, well-informed and responsive scholars provide reviews on which acceptance or rejection is based.
-This process takes three months or less.